woylie/let_me/README.md

 [![CI](https://github.com/woylie/let_me/workflows/CI/badge.svg)](https://github.com/woylie/let_me/actions) [![Hex](https://img.shields.io/hexpm/v/let_me)](https://hex.pm/packages/let_me) [![Hex Docs](https://img.shields.io/badge/hex-docs-green)](https://hexdocs.pm/let_me/readme.html) [![Coverage Status](https://coveralls.io/repos/github/woylie/let_me/badge.svg)](https://coveralls.io/github/woylie/let_me)

-LetMe is an authorization library for Elixir that allows you to define your authorization rules with a Domain Specific Language (DSL).
+LetMe is an authorization library for Elixir that defines a Domain Specific Language (DSL) for authorization rules.

-All policy expressions are optimized at compile time and evaluated lazily.
-You can opt-in to receive detailed information about the checks that were evaluated in case an authorization check fails.
+Policy expressions are optimized at compile time and evaluated lazily using [Spek](https://github.com/woylie/spek).
+It is possible to get the evaluated part of the policy expression in the error case, which can be useful for debugging, detailed error messages, or authorization decision logs.

-It also provides introspection function that enable you to answer questions such as:
+The library also provides introspection functions that allow you to:

-- Which actions are defined in my application?
+- List all authorization rules including their boolean expression tree for a documentation page.
-- What are the conditions for a particular action?
+- Fetch an authorization rule by name.
-- Which actions are permissible for a user assigned a specific role?
+- Filter authorization rules by subject, object, or checks that are applied.

 ## Installation